Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Control via Wi-Fi is possible if a :ref:`WIFI Extension <wifi_extension>` is added.
 To use it standalone you can add an embedded board such as the :ref:`Raspberry Pi <embedded_raspberry_pi>` which can be mounted in the casing.

-The measurements can be displayed on the 20x4 character LCD, they can be shown on a website or uploaded to `Xively (Cosm) <https://xively.com/>`__.
+There are several example projects available, e.g. the measurements can be displayed on the 20x4 character LCD, they can be shown on a website or uploaded to `Xively (Cosm) <https://xively.com/>`__.
 With the four buttons of the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` it is possible to control different modes.

+A demo application, available for Windows, Linux and Mac OS X, implements some of these example projects and can be used to test the station.

 The kit allows to modify soft- and hardware.
 The casing consists of tinker-friendly PMMA which can be easily modified (e.g. drill new holes with